kryptx/mueller/trump-answers.md

 **b.i.** Did Mr. Trump, Jr. or anyone else tell you about or show you any of these communications?
 If yes, describe who discussed the communications with you, when, and the substance of the discussion(s).

-(same answer) **I have no recollection of learning at the time that Donald Trump, Jr., Paul Manafort, or Jared Kushner was considering participating in a meeting in June 2016 concerning potentially negative information about Hillary Clinton.**
+(same answer) **I have no recollection of learning at the time that Donald Trump, Jr., Paul Manafort, or Jared Kushner was considering participating in a meeting in June 2016 concerning potentially negative information about Hillary Clinton.
+Nor do I recall learning during the campaign ... that the referenced emails existed, ...**

 **b.ii.** When did you first see or learn about all or any part of the emails reflected in Exhibit A?

-*(Unanswered)*
+*(Unanswered, but likely meant to be answered by **Nor do I recall learning during the campaign ... that the referenced emails existed, ...**)*

 **b.iii.** When did you first learn that the proposed meeting involved or was described as being part of Russia and its government’s support for your candidacy?